-Brief Summary (12/31/80) of Benefit Provisions Evaluated and/or Considered

-Age & Service Retirement
+Brief Summary (12/31/80) of Benefit Provisions Evaluated and/or Considered Age & Service Retirement

 Eligibility.
-20 years of service and 50 years of age.
+20 years of service and 50 years of age if hired before July 1, 1969.
+20 years of service and 55 years of age if hired after June 30, 1969.

 Amount.
-For first 20 yers of service, 35/75 of base pay.
-For each year in excess of 20 an additional 1/75 is added to a maximum of 42/75 of base pay for 27 or more years of service.
+For first 20 years of service, 33/75 of base pay.
+For each year in excess of 20 an additional 1/75 is added up to a maximum of 42/75 of base pay for 27 or more years of service.
+For each year over 25 an additional 1/2% of base pay is added to the benefit.
+(The latter additional benefit is not subject to the post retirement adjustment provisions.)

 Pay Used For Plan Purposes.
-For benefit determination purposes "base pay" means the salary of a first grade patrolman for the second month of the previous fiscal year.
-For contribution purposes it means the present base pay of a first grade patrolman.
+Base pay means the salary of a first class patrolman.
 Disability Retirement

 Eligibility.
-Disabled to the extent that no longer able to perform the duties of a police officer before being eligible for age & service retirement.
+Permanently disabled to the extent that no longer able to perform the duties of a police officer before being eligible for age & service retirement.